govau/cf-shiny-examples/hello-r/README.md

 # hello-r
 This is a basic hello world R app which loads the *stringr* package to output capitalised text to the console.
+This was pulled from https://github.com/cloudfoundry/r-buildpack/tree/master/fixtures/simple_packages

 After `cf push`, the app will fail but you can view the results using `cf logs <APPNAME> --recent`